fwip/mtg_pronouns/reworded_cards.md

 {X}{X}, {T}: Target player puts the top X cards of their library into their graveyard.

 Morph {3} (You may cast this face down as a 2/2 creature for {3}.
 Turn it face up any time for its morph cost.)

+#### Whims of the Fates 5R

+**Sorcery**

+Starting with you, each player separates all permanents they control into three piles.
+Then each player chooses one of their piles at random and sacrifices those permanents.
+(Piles can be empty.)

 #### Whiplash Trap 3UU